CartoDB/mobile-sdk/doc/getting_started.md

     }
 {% endhighlight %}

-You can now start using the application on your phone and view the default base map.
+You can now start using the application on your phone and view the default basemap.

-### iOS minimal map
+### iOS Implementation

 If using iOS as the mobile platform, follow this implementation procedure.